PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 Not in production.

-If we run our Express application in __production mode__, by setting the `NODE_ENV` environment variable to "production" we'll get a results much closer to reasonable expectations.
+If we run our Express application in __production mode__, by setting the `NODE_ENV` environment variable to "production" we'll see results much closer to reasonable expectations.

-If we kill our server, and spin it up again like so:
+Let's kill our server, then spin it up again like so:

 ```sh
 NODE_ENV=production node server.js